mrsanford/movie-stats-dashboard/README.md

 # **Welcome to the MOVIZ Visualization Tool 🎞📽**

 ## Overview
-*MOVIZ* enables users to explore trends and discover hidden trends in movie statistics from small, independent projects to record-breaking blockbusters, from the earliest films to newest releases.
+*MOVIZ* enables users to visualize trends in movie statistics from small, independent projects to record-breaking blockbusters, from the earliest films to the newest releases.

+rmation**
+  - diagram of normalized column names and dataset equivalencies
+  - dropped columns
 ### Features
 The project implements a full data pipeline and outputs an interative GUI:
 - **Data Ingestion**
   - Automatically downloads and loads datasets from TMDb, IMDb Genres, and budget [project datasets](#Acknowledgements)
-- **Data Cleaning & Transformation**
+- **Data Cleaning & Transfo
-  - diagram of normalized column names and dataset equivalencies
-  - dropped columns
   - missing values
   - transformations/assumptions included augmented/added columns
   - normalized fields